Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 Australia

-In September 2024, the Australian Government issued a Policy for the responsible use of AI in government, , marking a significant step toward positioning itself as a global leader in the safe and ethical use of AI.
+In September 2024, the Australian Government issued a Policy for the responsible use of AI in government, marking a significant step toward positioning itself as a global leader in the safe and ethical use of AI.
 The policy underscores the need for AI to be used in an ethical, responsible, transparent, and explainable manner.
 It mandates that Australian Public Service (APS) officers must be able to explain, justify, and take ownership of AI-driven advice and decisions.
+The development and deployment of AI applications for public service is a key focus, ensuring that these technologies deliver value across various government functions.

 Earlier, in June 2024, Australia’s Data and Digital Ministers issued a National Framework for the assurance of artificial intelligence in government, outlining how governments can apply eight AI Ethics Principles to their AI assurance processes: